yshinyong/66daysofdata/hello-world.md

   - In practice, people often set the max number of leaves to be 8 - 32.
   - Steps:
     - Input: data & a differentiable Loss Function (1/2 * (observed - predicted)^2 is one te most commonly used loss function for regression with Gradient Boost).
 When we remove 1/2, it's similar to linear regression.
-    - Initialize the model with a constant value
+    - Step 1: Initialize the model with a constant value
+    - Step 2: For m = 1 to M (m means nb of tree, and M means max nb of tree)
+      -  a.
+Calculate new residuals for the new predictions
+      -  b.
+Create a new tree
+      -  c.
+Calculate output values
+      -  d.
+Make new predictions

 - References: